-Belize City Overview
+Belize City On a Budget

 This gorgeous tropical city experiences a monsoon climate meaning there are warm and humid conditions throughout the course of the year.
 There is a wet season from May to January, so plan for a little bit of rain in that time.